agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 The [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) project enables running Python code in the browser via [WebAssembly](https://webassembly.org/), such as code snippets in API examples, and/or narrative (long-form) documentation such as notebooks, tutorials, and how-to guides.

-This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through these projects.
+This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through JupyterLite.
 It primarily focuses on Sphinx-based, HTML documentation workflows for projects with a Python API; however, brief recommendations are also made for other ways of documentation tooling, such as MkDocs and MyST-JS.

 ---